A Happy Home: Creating the Ideal Sparkling Gourami Habitat

 Lifespan

-The average lifespan of sparkling gouramis in captivity is typically around 3 to 5 years.
-However, with excellent care, some individuals may live slightly longer, reaching up to 6 years or even more in rare cases.
-Several factors can influence the lifespan of these fish, including water quality, diet, tank conditions, and overall health.
+The average lifespan of sparkling gouramis in captivity typically ranges from 3 to 5 years.
+However, with exceptional care, some individuals may live slightly longer, reaching up to 6 years or even more in rare cases.

 Body